jdavcs/kronofoto-ng/README.md

 * [kronofoto-admin](https://github.com/ic4f/kronofoto-admin) (web-based archive management system)

 ### Expected Release
-Currently, kronofoto-ng is in pre-alpha state; however, it is operational ([current demo version available here](http://sergey.cs.uni.edu:8080/public/collections)).
+Currently, kronofoto-ng is in pre-alpha state.
 I expect to have it ready for an alpha release this summer.

 ### Customization and Other Collections
 Although built for Fortepan Iowa, kronofoto-ng is designed to be (mostly) collection-agnostic and